lhm-limux/reprepro-bundle-tools/README.md

 Now that you have done the minimal setup, it's time to do the first steps.

 This chapter should be described longer in a different document in future to capture the complete set of possible workflow.
 By now this is just a rough documentation to get the first steps.
-For the example we assume that you did use the above example configuration without changes (use you own distribution name if you have changed it).
+For the example we assume that you did use the above example configuration without changes (use your own distribution name if you have changed it).

 Create your first bundle: